abdulsamee56/Abdul-s-Portfolio/README.md

 # Abdul-s-Portfolio
+WARNING: NOT FULLY RESPONSIVE ON MOBILE JUST YET

 Introduction
 Welcome to my portfolio website!
 This website serves as a showcase of my skills, projects, and experiences as a junior computer science major at Wayne State University.
 It reflects my passion for full-stack development and demonstrates the range of technologies I am proficient in, including Javascript, CSS, HTML, C++, Python, and more.
 This README file provides an overview of the website's structure and content, and serves as a guide for navigating through the portfolio.